Charles E W Bean, Diaries, AWM38 3DRL 606/80/1 - May - June 1917 - Part 1

 Railhead - rly

-just being made
+just being made.

--small rly goes past.
+Small rly goes past.

-Artillery (shorthand) lent
+Artillery horses lent to

-Just 1800
+Just 1800 xxx

 killed down